Life Process- 2 Respiration

 Respiration in human

-- Nasal cavity– It is covered with mucous membrane and cilia- It Traps dust, bacteria; warms and moistens the air in the pharynx.
+- Nasal cavity– It is covered with mucous membrane and cilia- It Traps dust, and bacteria; warms and moistens the air in the pharynx.

 - pharynx (Throat) –It is a muscular Tube- the common passage for both respiratory gases and food moving into the digestive passage, separated by the epiglottis